Fashion, like art, embodies the time we live in and society bears witness to the interpretation of its historical and cultural significance.

 Yes, it’s a powerful medium through which conflicting ideas of aesthetics, ethics, appropriateness, and desirability are debated within each cultural society and played out through fashion events, high profile and celebrity influences, political and religious influences, utilitarian needs, and the global spread of capitalism.

 Seoul, South Korea artist, 배혜진 Hyee Jin Bae, sees clothing as culture and habit.
 She says, “We wear and take them off daily, which makes it a part of life.
 However, the process is also repetitive so it is not easy for us to recognize the act itself.
-I strive to discover new aspect of our daily lives.
+I strive to discover a new aspect of our daily lives.
 Typically the visual form or design is based on the functionality, but the function of the clothing that I make differs from looking posh or preventing the cold.
 My clothes are designed for people to focus on the act of wearing the clothing.”

 Hyee Jin identifies herself as an artist who creates.
 In this particular body of work, she sees her creations as a form of clothing.
 She recently exhibited this collection at CICA Museum, Seoul, South Korea.
 In our exchange of conversation and her artist statement, Hyee Jin talks about the parallels of fashion and art, her view of the purpose and behavioral aspects of wearing clothing, and its contribution to society.